bhattbhavesh91/cowin-vaccination-slot-availability/README.md

 - Enter the command - `cd cowin-vaccination-slot-availability/`
 - Install all the dependencies - `! pip3 install -r requirements.txt`
 - Run the python application - `! streamlit run app.py`
-- This will take a lot of time when runnning for first time.
+- This will take more then 30 min to run when running for the first time. nbsp;
-&nbsp;
 # Demo
 ![](https://github.com/bhattbhavesh91/cowin-vaccination-slot-availability/blob/main/demo/demo_1.gif)
 # Articles